apzuba/projects/Python/gothonweb (FLASK+SQL)/README.txt

-A showcase user management system for a game.
+A showcase user management system for a game (Flask + SQL).
 Autor: @Adam Zuba